CELLULITIS AND ERYSIPELAS

 How will cellulitis and erysipelas be diagnosed?

 Cellulitis and erysipelas are diagnosed by the typical appearance and symptoms.
-A skin swab or blood tests may be taken to try to identify the bacteria in the laboratory; however identification of the bacteria is not always possible.
+A skin swab or blood tests may be taken to try to identify the bacteria in the laboratory; however, identification of the bacteria is rarely possible.

 Are cellulitis and erysipelas serious?

 The severity can range from mild to severe.
-This will depend on how large the red area is, which part of the body is affected (erysipelas of the face is more serious) and if there are any other health problems (see above).
+This will depend on how large the red area is, which part of the body is affected (erysipelas of the face is more serious) and if there are any other health problems such as an impaired immune system or poorly controlled diabetes.
 Cellulitis and erysipelas can also lead to complications:

 Abscess (a collection of pus in the affected area)